-Bonnie E. Lin, MDiv '11, ThM '16, is a PhD student in practical theology at Princeton Theological Seminary, where she earned an MDiv in Christian education and spiritual formation and a ThM in pastoral care.
-She also earned a BA in English and religion (Christianity and Buddhism) from Amherst College.
-Her research interests include conflict transformation and restorative practices, Christian discipleship and spiritual friendship, pastoral care through the life cycle, family systems and object relations psychology, and Christian vocation and the theology of work.
-Lin has taught summer courses at Peking University and the National Tsing Hua University, cared for individuals and families as a crisis counselor and hospital chaplain, and served in the teaching ministries of several churches in New Jersey.
+Bonnie E. Lin is a PhD Candidate in Practical Theology at Princeton Theological Seminary, where she earned an MDiv ‘11 (Christian Education and Formation) and ThM ‘16 (Pastoral Care).
+She also holds a BA in English and Religion (Christianity and Buddhism) from Amherst College.
+Her research interests include Christian discipleship and pastoral care, the learning sciences and culturally responsive pedagogies, conflict transformation and restorative justice, trauma recovery and interpersonal neurobiology, and Asian American Christianity.
+Bonnie has taught courses at Peking University and the National Tsing Hua University, cared for individuals and families as a crisis counselor and hospital chaplain, and served in the teaching ministries of several churches in New Jersey.
 She works for ScholarLeaders International, an organization that serves theological leaders and institutions in the Majority World.
 A steering committee member of the Asian American Theology Conference, Bonnie also co-leads the Asian American Theology and Ministry Colloquium at Princeton Theological Seminary.

 - ”Encountering the Other: Postmodern and Barthian Pastoral Theologies in Dialogue."
 International Journal of Practical Theology.
 24, no. 2 (2020): 212-230 https://doi.org/10.1515/ijpt-2020-0055.

 - ”All This is from God: Augsburger, Lederach, Barth, and Coutts on Forgiveness.”
 Pro Ecclesia 28, no. 1 (2019): 39-59. https://doi.org/10.1177/1063851219829928.

 - “A Transforming Power: Teaching the Bible in China.”
 Bible Study Magazine, January/February 2018. http://www.biblestudymagazine.com/transforming-power.